 The Start – San Diego

-We left Minnesota in December shortly after Ella was born to Sunny San Diego.
+We left Minnesota in December, shortly after Ella was born, to sunny San Diego.
 I couldn’t wait to hit the waves!
 We were staying at a campsite where there was nothing between us and the Mexican Border other than a mountain.
-My goal was to start surfing right at the Mexican Border in Imperial Beach but right when we got there it rained and apparently it washed a bunch of sewage and toxic waste from Tijuana into the ocean and they shut down the beach… I still saw a couple of people enjoying the water though, but I wasn’t about to put myself in that situation…
+My goal was to start surfing right at the Mexican Border in Imperial Beach but right when we got there it rained.
+Apparently it washed a bunch of sewage and toxic waste from Tijuana into the ocean and they shut down the beach… I still saw a couple of people enjoying the water though, but I wasn’t about to put myself in that situation…

 Luckily San Diego is just a few miles north, close enough to go and hit the waves and far enough to stay away from the Tijuana junk that made them shut down the beach.
-There’s a lot of great beaches in San Diego and in our visit we visited a lot of them.
-One of the benefits of going surfing in a metro area is you have life guards watching over many of the beaches.
+There’s a lot of great beaches in San Diego and during our visit, we visited a lot of them.
+One of the benefits of going surfing in a metro area is you have lifeguards watching over many of the beaches.

 The next stop was Orange County.
 We stayed at the Newport Dunes RV Resort in Newport Beach which is centrally located and in my opinion, perfectly located to visit all the great beaches of the OC.
 Orange County has a lot of world class beaches that it’s difficult to choose which ones to spend time at, so I hit the waves at all of them.

 Starting from south county, is the world famous Trestles.
 This is one of the best surf spots in the world and where they hold the Hurley Pro each year.
 It’s a little bit of a hike to get to the beach but it’s secluded, beautiful and offers consistent quality waves.
 If you’re new to surfing and the waves are good; it’s best to avoid this spot cause you’ll be battling some of the top sponsored surfers and things can get pretty heated if you make a rookie mistake or cut into the lineup.